Ashwinjohn0007/Student-Management-System/README.md

-This is a project on Student management System Basically the work of this program is to calculate total and pending fees of studednts studying in the college It contains a csv file so that the data can be stored in it i had low data so csv was the best to use
+This is a project on Student management System  and it runs on every python platform u use Basically the work of this program is to calculate total and pending fees of studednts studying in the college It contains a csv file so that the data can be stored in it i had low data so csv was the best to use